 Debris, such as snow, dirt, plants, and leaves can suffocate the outdoor heat pump unit.
-This prevents the outdoor evaporator coil from vital heat transfer and can make your heat pump freeze up in the winter.
+This prevents the outdoor evaporator coil from being able to transfer vital heat and can make your heat pump freeze up in the winter.
 It is valuable to assess whether the surrounding area is encroaching on the heat pump's ability to bring in outside air.
 Clear the space around the outdoor heat pump unit.

-Another element to be aware of it is whether the gutters drip on top your outdoor heat pump unit.
+Another element to be aware of it is whether your gutters drip down onto your outdoor heat pump unit.
 If your gutters are not properly draining water or are secure, they could be pouring excess water all over your heat pump.
 Excess water dripping from your gutters can make your heat pump freeze up when temperatures drop.